 We as fallen sinners are completely undeserving of our liberty, privileges and prosperity in a nation such as America.
 What a sin it is to bewail our easy situations, and even more so of a failure and sin against God to give up this country we have inherited.
 While I endeavor to be a culture-changer and bring reform to our nation, I am without hesitation thankful to be an American living in the United States.

 Why a Patriot?
 I love this country that the Lord has placed me in and have not given up on it.
 As Noah Webster described it, so I want to be

 “A person who loves her country, and zealously supports and defends it and its interests.”

-A young patriot from rural Nebraska can do nothing to save a nation.
+A young patriot from the midwest can do nothing to save a nation.
 A perfect God willing use his many imperfect children can do it all.

 For I consider that the sufferings of this present time are not worth comparing with the glory that is to be revealed to us.
 For the creation waits with eager longing for the revealing of the sons of God.
 For the creation was subjected to futility, not willingly, but because of him who subjected it, in hope that the creation itself will be set free from its bondage to decay and obtain the freedom of the glory of the children of God.